ARCHIVED-mean-stack/session-8/README.md

 }
 ```

-Here we are working with a pirate data model.
 We've created a pirates controller and placed all our Request event handling methods inside the controller.

 The main REST HTTP actions are handled.
 We've modeled our URL routes off of REST API conventions, and named our handling methods clearly.

 ###Controllers

-To keep code organized, create a folder called controllers inside your project directory.
+Create a folder called controllers inside /app.

 Create a new file inside of that called pirates.js.
 We'll add each request handling method for pirates data to this file one by one.
 For now add these placeholders to pirates.js so we can restart the server without errors:

 ```js
 exports.findAll = function () { };